we-ready/notebook/English/junior.5.md

 "John, I'm sorry," said Bob with a red face.

-"John, I want to apologize for us all," said Mr Smith.
+"John, I want to apologize for us all," said Mr. Smith.
 "Please stay with us.
 This is a lesson for Bob, for me, and for all of us.